covcom/205CDE/15_16 Python/README.md

 ### A Python web server

 You learned Apache2.
-That's the proper production server you can use for production.
+That's the proper production server you can use in any occasion.
 If you just need a simple server for development purposes, you can use Python module SimpleHTTPServer.

 In terminal, type the following command and hit enter